DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 This error basically says your FFD box does not fully contain the design surface geometry.
 You need to adjust the FFD points.

+## How to fix the "Conflicting Colors Found!" error?

+This usually happens when you regenerate the mesh but forget to delete the old coloring files.
+In this case, DAFoam will read the old coloring files for the new mesh and report a coloring conflict.
+To fix this error, simply delete the existing coloring files that end with ".bin", such as "dFdWColoring*.bin" and "dRdWColoring*.bin", and then rerun DAFoam.
+If DAFoam can not find the coloring files in the optimization folder, it will regenerate them for the new mesh.

 ## How to fix "Warning: xxx the ray might not have been long enough to intersect the nearest curve."?

 This usually happens if you have a highly skewed FFD box.
 To fix this warning, add `raySize=5` to the "nom_addRefAxis" call.
 Refer to the interface from [here](https://github.com/mdolab/pygeo/blob/c417b0fea7d534458871aac8721a0c452a47eaae/pygeo/parameterization/DVGeo.py#L240)